caseysoftware/twilio-podium/README.md

 twilio-podium
 =============

-This is an app designed to make the comms side of a event (like a conference) flow more easily.
+This is an app designed to make the comms side of a event flow more easily.

+When you have an event like a conference, you have people all over the place.
+They could be spread out among different rooms, floors of a building, or even different buildings.
+If you need to make time-sensitive announcements like events starting, schedule changes, etc email fails because not everyone is checking and wifi might be down.
+By switching to SMS, you can deliver messages to anyone regardless of where they are or network connectivity.
+Even with mediocre cellular coverage, messages should get through.

 The setup is quite simple: